-COLUMUBUS, Ohio – Shawn Hughes and Jamie Wolmering both got the nod for their first career starts Friday night in Ohio State’s three-set sweet over Lees-McRae College.
+COLUMUBUS, Ohio – Shawn Hughes and Jamie Wolmering both got the nod for their first career starts Friday night in Ohio State’s sweep over Lees-McRae College.
 Jason Bruggemann and Robbie Murphy each made their collegiate debuts in the opening set.
 The Buckeyes (7-14) outscored the Bobcats (2-14) by a combined score of 75-46 (25-16, 25-14, 25-16).

 The pair of first-time starters rose to the occasion in a big way.
-Hughes paced the Buckeyes in both kills (9), digs (8) and aces (3) while Wolmering was the team’s most efficient attacker (.833) and lead all players with three blocks.
+Hughes paced the Buckeyes in kills (9), digs (8) and aces (3) while Wolmering was the team’s most efficient attacker (.833) and led all players with three blocks.
 Wolmering terminated 5-of-6 errorless attempts, flanked by Hughes swinging at a .389 clip (9-2-18).

 Bruggemann and Murphy shined as well in their maiden voyages onto the court.
 Bruggeman bounced 2-of-3 attempts for kills and connected on an ace.
 Murphy totaled four kills and dug a ball.

 True freshman Sean Ryan served as an additional offense force.
 He drilled eight kills on 11 attempts.
 Tyler Alter wasn’t far behind, accumulating seven kills.